 * Taking In the Riches at the Gold Museum: With more than 2,000 pieces spread over three floors, the Gold Museum provides a fascinating look into the pre-Columbian artistry that inspired colonial-era quests, conquests, and excesses.

-* Catching a Show at the National Theater: Completed in 1897, and fronting the downtown Plaza de la Cultura, the National Theater is a beautiful and well-preserved turn-of-the-20th-century theater.
+* Catching a Show at the National Theater: Completed in 1897, and fronting the downtown Plaza de la Cultura, the National Theater is beautiful and well-preserved.
 It features a stunning marble entryway, a series of marble sculptures, and intricate paintings and murals throughout.
 It also hosts concerts, theater performances, and special events.

 * Basking in Tropical Opulence at a Boutique Hotel: Throughout the late 18th and early 19th centuries, newly rich coffee barons built beautiful mansions around downtown San José.
 Today, many of these have been converted into charming boutique hotels.